CAST Alignment Model

 The CAST Alignment Model is the basis for the integrated activities of alignment, support, and treatment that are components of the CAST Centers treatment program.
 The client experience in the CAST Alignment Model includes weekly themed modules to help clients achieve recovery related goals and authentic purposeful living.
 Each module in the CAST Alignment Model includes elements of Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Safety Seeking and other evidence-based practices.

-The CAST treatment program is structured but flexible to help individual clients’ needs.
-The duration of a client’s time in the program can extend from a brief period of four weeks to a more hands-on period of eight weeks or longer depending on what is clinically appropriate.
+The CAST Alignment Model is structured but flexible to help individual clients’ needs.
+The duration of a client’s time in the program can be a period of eight weeks or longer depending on what is clinically appropriate.

 CAST Centers treatment professionals can address client needs using the operational constructs that reflect the CAST Alignment Model precepts, set out below.
 The arrangement and flow follow the program modules but are still flexible to be responsive to the needs and timing of individual clients’ readiness to start treatment.
 The CAST Alignment Model is set up so clients can begin at anytime.

 Examine early life experiences and how they may have affected you.
 Explore topics such as relationships and personal identity.
 Learn to listen to your intuition.
 Explore what narrative you use to define yourself and those around you.
 Answer the question, “Who Am I?”.